ronoevan/Final_Project/README.md

 - Search tool for the tree content
 - Export the treeview data as csv file
 - Filter the dated data by date
-- view other standard data from csv, text, excel files
+- view other standard data from csv, text, excel files.

 ### What do the ML analyses reveal?
 - gene mutation prediction?